kjosib/bedspread/docs/source/quickstart.rst

 * There is syntax for making choices among alternatives.
 * You can create and alter your own functions easily.
 (Coming soon!)
 * You can access the full capabilities of your computer.
 (Eventually.)
-* Nothing actually works just yet.
+* Comparatively little actually works just yet.

 **For the technically minded:**